visit-dav/largedata/README.md

-This [website](https://visit-dav.github.io/largedata/) and the [GitHub repo](https://github.com/visit-dav/largedata/) that backs it up is where the VisIt project hosts large datasets used in examples, tutorials and for other purposes.
-These datasets are managed using [GitHub's Large File Support (LFS)](https://git-lfs.github.com) but are also available to download individually via HTTPs from this website.
+This [website](https://visit-dav.github.io/largedata/) and the [GitHub repo](https://github.com/visit-dav/largedata/) that backs it up is where the VisIt project hosts large files and datasets used in examples, tutorials and for other purposes.
+These files are managed using [GitHub's Large File Support (LFS)](https://git-lfs.github.com) but are also available to download individually via HTTPs from this website.